ShawnDriscoll/Traveller-NPC-CharGen/README.rst

 ===========================

-**Traveller NPC CharGen** is a Windows program for generating NPCs, based on rules from Mongoose Traveller Second Edition and Traveller 5.10.
+**Traveller NPC CharGen** is a Windows program for generating NPCs, based on rules from Mongoose Traveller First Edition and Traveller 5.10.

 .. figure:: images/app_screen.png